 Sometimes, in the world of wildlife tourism, animal abuse is easy to identify.
 Elephants in Thailand show the scars from being chained, lion cubs used for petting are separated from their mothers so they can be pet by tourists, tigers lie around in a drugged stupor so it is easy to take a tiger selfie, and orca whales kept in captivity show a collapsed fin, a sign of less than optimal health.
 Other animal attractions that are detrimental to wildlife, however, are not so obvious.
 They require a bit of research.
-Take snorkeling with stingrays.
+Take swimming with stingrays.

 This wildlife attraction has become very popular in places like the Cayman Islands, Antigua, Belize, Australia, Moorea, and Mexico.
 People obviously love it.
 But is it bad for the stingrays?
 At first glance you might say to yourself…